The Complete Restaurant Guide to Getting Found on Google in 2026

 What Kind of Reviews Matter

-A survey from Moz found that a whopping 96% of U.S. consumers read local reviews before making a purchase decision.
-Restaurants with a steady stream of reviews typically outperform competitors with fewer recent reviews even if they have similar ratings overall.
+A survey from Moz found that 96% of U.S. consumers read local reviews before making a purchase decision.
+Restaurants with a steady stream of reviews typically outperform competitors with fewer recent reviews, even if they have similar star ratings.
+And as covered in the Ask Maps section below, review language now matters as much as review count for AI-driven recommendations.

 As important as reviews are, don’t try to get them “at all costs.”
 Getting reviews the wrong way can actually hurt your business because Google will suspend accounts that violate their guidelines.